Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 The only requirement is that your app is written in Go.
 Of course other languages also have libraries for this.

+Zero-downtime restarts are a bit tricky.
+Luckily the geniuses tinkering away at the Linux kernel every day made something neat for us.
+It's called `SO_REUSEPORT` (Wow!
+Catchy name!).
+By putting this socket option on your TCP listener you allow future instances of your server process to listen on the same port at the same time.
+By doing this your upgrades become really quite simple:

+1. Upload new server executable to the server.
+2. Start the new executable up.
+3. When everything is initialized it starts listening on the same port as the previous process using `SO_REUSEPORT`.
+4. After the listener is installed we signal to the old server process (which is still running at this point) that it can start shutting down.
+The listener is closed and the active HTTP requests are gracefully completed.
+5. Once the old listener is closed all new requests will go to the new process and the upgrade is complete.

+Now there may be one question on your mind: How do I signal to the previous process that the new process has finished initializing?
+I have just the thing for you.
+[This handy-dandy library that I made](https://github.com/Fornaxian/zerodown).
+I use it for pixeldrain and it works like a charm.
+Your software updates are just one `SIGHUP` away from being deployed.

 ## Operating system

-Choose something up-to-date, light and minimalist.
-Pixeldrain used to run on Ubuntu because I was familiar with it, but after a while Ubuntu server got more bloated and heavy.
+Choose something up-to-date, lightweight and minimalist.
+Pixeldrain used to run on Ubuntu because I was familiar with it, but over time Ubuntu server got more bloated and heavy.
 Unnecessary stuff was being added with each new release (looking at you snapd), and I just didn't want to deal with that.
 Eventually I switched to Debian.

-Debian is much better than Ubuntu.
+Debian is so much better than Ubuntu.
 After booting it for the first time there will only be like 10 processes running on the system, just the essentials.
 It really is a clean sandbox waiting for you to build a castle in it.
 It might take some getting used to, but it will definitely pay off.

+Anyway, that's just my opinion.
+In reality you can pick any distro you like.
+It does not really matter that much.
+Just keep in mind that some distro's ship newer kernels than others, and that's really quite important as we will learn in the next paragraph.

 ## Kernel